Aoibhinn/Rewrk_MS4/README.md

 # Testing
 The testing information and results for this project are documented in [TESTING.md](TESTING.md)

+## Known Bugs
+### CSS Styling
+Upon submission I noticed there was an error with styling when deployed to heroku: GET https://res.cloudinary.com/dqomzncnr/raw/upload/v1/static/style.12e689ebe9ab.css net::ERR_ABORTED 404.
+This is the error appearing when viewing the console log on the deployed heroku site.

 # Deployment
 The project was deployed to GitHub Pages using the following steps, I used Gitpod as a development environment where I commited all changes to git version control system.
 I used the push command in Gitpod to save changes into GitHub.